IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_signup_form.rst

 API Post
 ==============
 ILAO will work with partners to implement an API block that will post back to ILAO.
-This API call will post:
+This API call will include these parameters from Legal Server:

 * The user's mobile phone number
 * The uuid from legal server